DanielLBenway/BlogGitHubRepo/README.md

 # BlogGitHubRepo
- a public repository for material on my blog
+ is a public repository for material on my blog